giantswarm/docs/sources/installation/gettingstarted2.md

 As you can see, we use a [NodeJS image provided by Google](https://registry.hub.docker.com/u/google/nodejs/) as a basis.
 That means NodeJS is already in place.
 All we have to do is add the two files we introduced earlier to the container and execute `npm install` inside it.

+The prefetching of Docker images you started a couple of minutes ago should be finished by now.
+If not, please wait until it's done.

-Assuming that your Giant Swarm username is `yourusername`, to build the image, execute
+Assuming that your Giant Swarm username is `yourusername`, to build the image, you  then execute:

 ```
 $ docker build -t registry.giantswarm.io/yourusername/currentweather .